DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 quite a bit of parsing code, but I am trying <em>quite</em> hard to keep the patchset for Postgres small.
 </div>

-My solution for this was to wrap specific `AllocateFile` calls (Postgres version of `fopen`) with some code that checks if the filename is `Default` and just returns a `const char*` with the data preloaded.
+My solution for this was to wrap specific `AllocateFile` calls (Postgres' version of `fopen`) with some code that checks if the filename is `Default` and just returns a `const char*` with the data preloaded.

 Once this is in place, the database starts up again, without `/tmp/pg-embedded-install` present on the host.